 Jonathan Ive and Apple Design Team, conceptual sketches of the iPhone, date unknown

 The only evident physical input device was (and still is) a frontal large round menu button.
 There were other four buttons on the phone’s sides to regulate volume, control phone calls, mute the phone ringing, and for other functions.

 Since the phone didn’t have a lid or a cover, a proximity sensor was required to stop the touchscreen input functions when the user brought it near the face during a call.
 Other sensors – such as an accelerometer and, later, a gyroscope, were included to give the device the capability to recognize movement and relative orientation in the space.

-Apple iPhone, first generation model, image courtesy of Apple inc.
+Apple iPhone, first generation model, image courtesy of Apple Inc.

 Ive has never denied the influence German designer Dieter Rams had on him.

 With a creative background based on the functional design developed at the Bauhaus school in the early decades of the 20th century, Rams (b.
-1932) is famous for the products he conceived for the German company Braun during the Fifties, Sixties and Seventies; as well as for his academic work at the Ulm School of Design (Hochschule für Gestaltung Ulm), including the development of his Ten Points of Good Design, before the school closed in 1968.
+1932) is famous for the products he conceived for the German company Braun during the Fifties, the Sixties, and the Seventies; as well as for his academic work at the Ulm School of Design (Hochschule für Gestaltung Ulm), including the development of his Ten Points of Good Design, before the school closed in 1968.

 “Good design is innovative.
 Good design must be useful.
 Good design is aesthetic design.
 Good design makes a product understandable.
 Good design is honest.
 Good design is unobtrusive.
 Good design is long-lasting.
 Good design is consistent in every detail.
 Good design is environmentally friendly.
 And last but not least, good design is as little design as possible” (The Ten points of Good Design – Dieter Rams)